 (c) Directors may be divided into classes and the terms of office of the several classes need not be uniform.
 Each director shall hold office for the term for which he or she is elected or appointed and until his or her successor has been elected or appointed and qualified.

-(d) A director may be removed from office pursuant to any procedure for removal which is provided in the articles of incorporation or in bylaws and which has been approved by the members of the corporation.
+(d) A director may be removed from office pursuant to any procedure for removal that is provided in the articles of incorporation or in bylaws and that has been approved by the members of the corporation.

 P.L.
 1984, ch.
 380, § 1; P.L.
 1984, ch.
 444, § 1.